-KiwiRail have a national fund for works to manage this type of threat to the North Island Main Trunk Railway.
+KiwiRail have a national fund for works to manage this type of threat to the North Island Main Trunk Railway and are looking at retiring and revegetating the Hairpin catchment that flooded the Railway in 2003.

 GW soil conservation are prepared to subsidise revegetation of this erosion prone land and consider that it should be retired from grazing.